bueler/mccarthy/projects/2018/sideshelf/README.md

 references and reading
 ----------------------

-First, see the notes, namely `notes/notes-bueler-2018.pdf` in the current repository.
+See the notes `notes/notes-bueler-2018.pdf` in the current repository.
 Pay special attention to section 9 about the SSA model of ice shelves.
 This project directly extends that material.

 The following papers are available in the current directory (and possibly on paper):